 6. Now you can confirm the operation and click Finish to start restoring.

 Note it usually takes quite a long time to finish Windows 10 boot recovery.
 Sometimes it even fails because of Volume Shadow Copy Service error or other issues.
 For your convenience, method 3 is recommended.

-It’s a little different to perform System Restore from boot in Windows 7, so I listed the steps separately.
+The process in Windows 7 is a little different from boot recovery in Windows 10/8, so I listed the steps separately.

 1. Insert the repair disc and boot the computer with it.
 Change boot order in BIOS if needed.

 2. Choose Next > Repair your computer in Install Windows.

 3. Then the System Recovery Options will pop out.
 Select System Restore here.

 4. Click Next in the System Restore wizard, choose the restore point and hit Next to continue.

 5. Confirm it and click Finish to get started.

 6. When the restoring is over, Restart your computer.